 Toby, Geography undergraduate

-In the first year, all students take part in a four-day physical geography field trip as well as Oxford-local skills-related field days.
+In the first year, all students take part in Oxford-local skills-related field days.

 Techniques for research in human geography are taught through the Methods in Human Geography course and students get a chance to practice these skills in group fieldwork projects in Oxford.
 Students develop both quantitative and qualitative techniques in human geography through exploring Oxford's ethnic and economic diversity as well as aspects of its historical geography.